Lea-Pitl/batconnect_project/README.md

 ## Project : <a name="project"></a>
 The goal of this projet is to study LiFePO4 batteries.
 The data are extracted from a testbench in the LAAS Laboratory or are given by the Batconnect company.
 The next section [Data file format](#data_file_format) presents the data format.

-The code allows to sort the data and plot several curves (such as ICA (Incremental Capacity Analysis) VS Voltage)
+The code allows to sort the data and plot several curves (such as ICA [^1] VS Voltage)

 Type of batteries : LF105 3.2V 105Ah